What’s the difference with a web designer vs web developer?

 What is a website developer?

 Now a developer is pretty much what it sounds like, right?
-So a website developer doesn’t necessarily do the creative part of the design because they’re just taking the mock-ups that a web designer has created and they’re putting it onto a website platform.
+A website developer doesn’t necessarily do the creative part of the design because they’re just taking the mock-ups that a web designer has created and they’re putting it onto a website platform.

-In fact, Jessie and I pretty much split that between the two of us, so I love doing the design portion and I pretty much just do website design, and then Jessie is our developer, so she’s the one who brings everything to life.
+Jessie and I pretty much split that between the two of us, so I love doing the design portion, and I pretty much just do website design and then Jessie is our developer, so she’s the one who brings everything to life.

 So I actually haven’t developed a site in quite a few months.
 Actually, now that I think about it, I don’t think I’ve developed anything since March 2022, which is kind of crazy.